 Also add two arrays, countryList and searchedCountry, for all items and the items from the searched results, respectively.

-In the numberOfRowsInSection function, when searching is true, then will return the number of the items from the search results, and when is not, will return all items.
+In the numberOfRowsInSection method, when searching is true, then will return the number of the items from the search results, and when is not, will return all items.

-In cellForRowAt function, will do the same thing, but this time will return the country’s name for each row.
+In cellForRowAt method, will do the same thing, but this time will return the country’s name for each row.

-… and also the same when you select a cell using the didSelectRowAt function.
+… and also the same when you select a cell using the didSelectRowAt method.

 Create an extension for UISearchBarDelegate.